WeLoveSpeed/welovespeed.com/pages/en/2024/informations.md

 #### **Tram**

-Line 1 direct from the town center towards Beaujoire, get off at Beaujoire or Ranzay terminus Beaujoire station gives access to the main entrance to the exhibition center.
-The exhibition center is right in front of you as you get off the tram.
+Line 1 direct from the town center towards Beaujoire, get off at Beaujoire station.
+It gives access to exhibition center's main entrance.
+It will be right in front of you as you get off the tram.

-Ranzay station gives access to entrance 2 of the park.
-The exhibition center is on your right as you get off the tramway (pedestrian path that crosses over the ring road).
+Avoid Ranzay station because it gives access to entrance 2 which is closed.

-[Download the tramway timetable (FR, 3.9 MB)](https://naolib.fr/fr/fiche-horaires-ligne-1) and map: <a href="https://naolib.fr/en">https://naolib.fr/en (EN)</a>
+The app Naolib ([Android](https://play.google.com/store/apps/details?id=com.semitan.tan&hl=en&pli=1) or [iOS](https://apps.apple.com/fr/app/naolib-tram-bus/id502653639)) will allow you to buy and activate tickets.
+Ideal if you want to buy those in advance and to be all set when you arrive at Nantes.
+Don't forget to activate the ticket once you get in the tram, not before.

 #### **Bus**